 If you have an analytical mind and believe that you are in control of your decisions, SMART Recovery could be the wise choice.
 On the other hand, if you have a strong grounding in Christian spirituality and believe your situation is beyond your control, a 12-step recovery program may help.
 Both programs offer counseling, support, and guidance every step of the way.

-Beachside Rehab in Fort Pierce, Florida provides inpatient and outpatient detox, rehab, and holistic recovery, including 12-step and SMART recovery options.
+Beachside Rehab in West Palm Beach, Florida provides inpatient and outpatient detox, rehab, and holistic recovery, including 12-step and SMART recovery options.
 Call 866-349-1770 to speak with a trained admissions counselor.